-Sleep Schedule for Your Baby’s First Year
+How Much Do Babies Sleep?
+A Sleep Schedule for Your Baby’s 1st Year

 All parents want their infants to sleep well.
 But many don't know—but want to know—the nitty gritty details:

 Everyone knows that their new baby won't sleep a lot during the first weeks.
-But, the biggest new-parent misconception is that once the baby passes the first weeks, sleep gradually but, consistently improves.
+But, the biggest new-parent misconception is that once the baby passes the first weeks, sleep gradually but consistently improves.
 Many expect sleep to just get better and better until the baby is sleeping an 8-hour stretch at 4 months.
 Not so fast!
-The reality, for many—if not most—babies, is a bit of a roller coaster with happy victories alternating with frustrating regressions!
+The reality for many—if not most—babies is a bit of a roller coaster with happy victories alternating with frustrating regressions!

 That said, below is a listing of what you might reasonably expect for your baby's sleep…along with descriptions of some of the common zigs and zags many babies experience during the first year.
 (Please remember, each baby is unique and sleep schedules can vary widely.)

-The day starts around 7am.
+The day starts... around 7 a.m.

-Total Sleep: 13-14 hours of snooze.
+Total sleep: 13-14 hours of snooze.

 The day starts... a little earlier now.
 Most babies this age wake around 6am.

 Napping: Your baby will settle into 2-3 daily naps, totaling 4-8 hours of sleep.

-4 - 8 Months
+4 - 8 Month Baby Sleep Schedule

 The day starts... between 6-8am, depending on your baby, of course!

 Napping: 2-3 naps, totaling 3-5 hours a day.

-Heads Up: Teething commonly starts between 4-6 months, but like everything, your baby may be earlier or later to the game.
+Heads up: Teething commonly starts between 4-6 months, but like everything, your baby may be earlier or later to the game.
 Gum pain can make your baby fussier and disrupt sleep.
 Loud, rumbly white noise can be very helpful to help your baby tune out distractions, both internal, like teething, and external, such as sudden noises.

-8 - 12 Months
+8 - 12 Month Baby Sleep Schedule

-The day starts around 6-7am.
+The day starts... around 6 to 7am.

-Napping: Still 2-3 a day.
+Napping: Still 2 to 3 times a day.

-Heads Up: This is when infants love to crawl…and even walk.
-They often wake up wanting to get out and motor around the room.Until your baby is 12 months old, the only safe "lovey" is a pacifier or white noise.
+Heads Up: This is when some infants love to crawl…and even walk.
+They often wake up wanting to get out and motor around the room.
+(You can read more about the 8-month sleep regression here!)
+Until your baby is 12 months old, the only safe "lovey" is a pacifier or white noise.

-12 Months (Happy Birthday!!!)
+12 Month Baby Sleep Schedule (Happy Birthday!!!)

-Total Sleep: 12-14 hours in a full day’s cycle.
+Total sleep: 12 to 14 hours in a full day’s cycle.

-The day starts at 6-7am.
+The day starts... at 6 to 7am

-Napping: 2 naps, totaling 2-4 hours daily.
+Napping: 2 naps, totaling 2 to 4 hours daily.